danpeirce/photogate-box-ssd1306term/host/README.md

 * nameVirtualCOM.py
   Will report the name of the first USB virtual com port
-* photogate-timer.py
-  Sends a command to Timer box for simple gate timing of photogate, waits for result and prints it

 ## Load in the IPython QT Console